krithi2201/covid19-vaccine/README.md

 Download the dataset (cowin_vaccine_data_districtwise.csv) and go through the source code to understand the analysis of dataset.

-# Import all the library required
+# Import all the required libraries

 ```
 import pandas as pd